i0Ek3/anti-Google/README.md

 # anti-Google

-> Away from Googlem, get free.
+> Good bye Google, hello freedom.

 The goal of this plan is protect users' privacy.